Welcome!

 Create your profile on OpenScholar@Harvard and distinguish yourself with an ORCID, a persistent digital identifier that you own and control, which you may connect with your professional information — affiliations, grants, publications, peer review, and more.

-The Office of Scholarly Communication can help you negotiate contracts with publishers and provide funds for publishing in fee-based open-access journals.
+The Office for Scholarly Communication can help you negotiate contracts with publishers and provide funds for publishing in fee-based open-access journals.

 Copyright First Responders can help you decide what’s safe to post or share.